BCS Pre-Arrival Guide

 We recommend:

-• Taking part in activities organised by the school to make friends with other students.
+• Taking part in activities organised by the school to make friends with other pupils.

 • Staying in touch with home via email or telephone.
-Most of our students have contact with their families at least once a week.
+Most of our boarding pupils have contact with their families at least once a week.
 It might be helpful to fix a time to talk with your family every week, taking into account the time difference with the UK.

 • Bringing photographs or items from home to decorate your room.

 • Most importantly of all, though, it’s really important to talk about how you’re feeling.
-Your Personal Tutor, House Parent or the Pastoral team will always be happy to listen and offer advice.
+Your Form Tutor, House Parents or the Pastoral team will always be happy to listen and offer advice.

 • Remember, almost everyone feels homesick at some stage but help will always be close at hand.